smoklien/kpi-web-programming/lab_7/README.md

 # Lab 7

-Complete code of the site
+Complete frontend and backend code of the site

-## See The work of the site on Google Drive
+## See video of working site on Google Drive

 [video of working site]()